bhaeussermann/svelte-northwind/README.md

 # Northwind

 This is a simple CRUD application for managing the Employees in a standard Northwind database.
+It is hosted [here](https://svelte-northwind.herokuapp.com) as quick preview.

 The application interfaces with a [REST service hosted via Express in Node.js](https://github.com/bhaeussermann/northwind-api).